Spirulina under the microscope, a very close and unusual look

 When spirulina culture starts, there aren’t many spirulina filaments in the tank or pond.
 This means that each filament is exposed to a lot of sunlight.
 (Too much light is harmful to spirulina, the UV rays are deadly).

 As a result, spirulina then developed a mechanism that can change its form as a response to the light intensity and go from the usual known visible spiral form into a straight filament form and vice and verse.
-Such ability allows spirulina increase or decreases the amount of light or shade that it’s receiving for the important biological activities such as photosynthesis and cell regeneration for example.
+Such ability allows spirulina to increase or decrease the amount of light or shade that it’s receiving for important biological activities such as photosynthesis and cell regeneration.

 Close view of spirulina

 Part of the quality assurance implemented within the process of manufacturing spirulina involved sending a random sample to 3rd party laboratory.
-This particular image, the one below, is meant for identification of the spirulina genus (which is in our case is the Arthrospira Platensis) and is featuring a legend of 50μm (micrometre).
+This particular image, the one below, is meant to identify the spirulina genus (which is in our case is the Arthrospira Platensis) and features a legend of 50μm (micrometre).

 The long filament is 300-400 micron and the smallest (in the middle) is 70-100 micron.